 The business effectively manages tax risks through the timely gathering and sharing of information across the Group and regular communication between Group companies.
 There is regular communication between the Group CFO and the Western CFO in order to review worldwide tax issues.

-In the UK, day-to-day tax operations are delegated to the UK Tax Accountant.
+In the UK, day-to-day tax operations are delegated to the UK Tax Manager.

-The UK Tax Accountant communicates regularly with staff from across the UK and Western business to keep informed of any changes, and monitors developments in tax legislation to understand its impact on the UK Group.
-The UK Tax Accountant is in regular contact with the UK Senior Financial Controller and the Western CFO, as well as relevant members of the Group’s Corporate Headquarters.
+The UK Tax Manager communicates regularly with staff from across the UK and Western business to keep informed of any changes, and monitors developments in tax legislation to understand its impact on the UK Group.
+The UK Tax Manager is in regular contact with the UK Senior Financial Controller and the Western CFO, as well as relevant members of the Group’s Corporate Headquarters.

 Approach to tax risks and tax planning